Vishwa0416/Image-to-Recipe-Generator/README.md

 An AI-powered, Streamlit-based web application that identifies recipes from uploaded food images and provides step-by-step preparation details.
 Built using Python, Streamlit, Pandas, and deep learning, this tool helps users quickly discover and recreate delicious dishes with ease.

 ## 🔍 Overview
-Finding a recipe from just an image can be challenging — but not anymore!
+Finding a recipe from just an image can be challenging, but not anymore!
 The Recipe Recognition App uses advanced image recognition to detect dishes and instantly provide:

 ✅ Recipe names and descriptions
 ✅ Required ingredients with quantities